thoughtbot/belt/CONTRIBUTING.md

 Others will give constructive feedback.
 This is a time for discussion and improvements, and making the necessary changes will be required before we can merge the contribution.

-## Running the project locally

-To run a local version of the codebase locally against a project, follow these steps:

-- [in thoughtbelt directory] `yarn link`
-- [in project directory] `yarn link thoughtbelt`
-- Run CLI, eg; `yarn thoughtbelt`